How Often Should You Pee Each Day? A Urologist Answers

 Our bodies are built to maintain homeostasis, Simma-Chiang explains, so if your pee is as clear as water, the body is communicating that it's adequately hydrated.
 "At that point, your body is just dumping water," she says.

-That said, it's not just water.
+It's not just water, though.
 Coffee is both a natural diuretic and a bladder stimulant, which can increase urgency to pee, Simma-Chiang says.
 "I'm not trying to be anti-coffee," she says.
 "Coffee tastes really great, it gives you a boost in the morning, and it has a lot of antioxidants."
 That said, it's important to moderate your intake.
 While frequent urination from overhydration isn't necessarily dangerous, it can be disruptive to daily life.

 How can peeing too often affect well-being?